Designing Fireproof Systems

 sustainable load distribution

-recovery cycles that restore the leader’s capacity
+recovery cycles that actually restore leadership capacity

 Not wellness programming.